Skip to main content

 - What are the objectives and characteristics of this initiative?

-Creating an environment where local government employees can concentrate on their "work to be done"
+Creating an environment in which local government officials can concentrate on their "jobs to do"

-- What role did you play as the person in charge of the project?
+- What role did you play as the project manager?

-What I tried to do was to eliminate all "negative" such as anxiety and dissatisfaction.
+What I had in mind was to resolve all kinds of "negative" such as anxiety and dissatisfaction.

-- Please tell us what you were careful about and what you devised when cooperating with local governments.
+- Please tell us what you paid attention to and devised when working with local governments.

-- How did you organize the opinions of multiple stakeholders?
+- How did you proceed in gathering the opinions of multiple stakeholders?

-By listening to the opinions of employees in their own words rather than in passing, we can better understand each individual's situation and make it easier for everyone to reach a consensus.
-As a result, we believe that consensus building will proceed smoothly and lead to a sense of satisfaction among all employees.
+By listening to the opinions of the individual rather than listening to them second hand, it is easier to understand each person's situation and to get everyone on the same page.
+As a result, I believe that consensus building will proceed smoothly and lead to a sense of overall satisfaction.

-Thoroughly verify ease of use by involving administrative officials
+Thoroughly verifying ease of use by involving government officials

-- Is there anything I should pay attention to in order to guarantee the usability of the service?
+- Is there anything I should be aware of in order to ensure the usability of the service?

-It is a thorough verification, including an effort to have Digital Agency staff who do not know the specifications of the Sumida in depth operate it and check for points that are difficult to understand and malfunctions in behavior.
-Some people hesitate to comment because they are not familiar with the system, but I think it is better to ask them to give their opinions even if they are trivial, so that they can try it from the same viewpoint as the actual users.
+Sumida It is a thorough verification, including efforts such as having Digital Agency staff who are not familiar with the specifications operate the system to check for difficult points and defects in behavior.
+Some people hesitate to comment, saying, "I'm not familiar with the system, so I can't comment," but rather, I think it would be good to ask them to comment on even the smallest things so that we can try it from the same perspective as actual users.

-Personally, I would like to recommend that the administrative officers themselves operate it.
-This is because by actually touching it, the administrative officers themselves can check whether "anyone can use it intuitively" and "whether the procedure can be completed smoothly."
-Trying to touch the service with the same feeling and situation as the user.
+Personally, I would also like to recommend that administrative officials themselves operate it.
+Because by actually touching it, administrative officials themselves can confirm whether "anyone can use it intuitively" and "whether the procedure can be completed smoothly."
+Touching the service with the same feeling and situation as the user.
 It is a basic thing, but I think it is very important.